Ox Tank (2024)

 The bottom-end cap design is shown below:

-The top-end cap was also modified to be easier to integrate.
+The top end cap was also modified to be easier to integrate.
 One of the lessons I learned trying to assemble the fitting last year was that adequately tightening fittings was remarkably difficult with the bulkhead rails.
 So, I radially offset the pressure transducer and venting 1/4 NPT from the center to make this easier.

 These parts were designed to be machined on our Haas ST-20Y 4-axis CNC lathe.
 A sped-up video of the CAM of these components is shown below:

-We went on to successfully machine the top end cap:
+After recalibrating the Haas ST-20Y lathe with correct parameters, we went on to successfully machine the top end cap:

 Power tapping!
 It was challenging to get quality footage of other operations due to the coolant spray blocking the windows (we used coolant for the rest of the tapping as well).